The Dirt: June & Co. returns to downtown Spokane, plus, repairs at the fire-ravaged Ridpath

 “The asset has been on the market for a while now, so we are just exploring the possibilities,” he said.
 “We are not looking to get permits or anything yet.
 We are proposing to the city some zone changes for a denser residential project to see how the city reacts.”

-If all goes well, Nolting instends to purchase the property, he said.
+If all goes well, Nolting intends to purchase the property, he said.